pesser/StructuredForests/README.md

 ### Installation
-This is a modification of [Artanis' Python Implementation for Piotr's ICCV Paper "Structured Forests for Fast Edge Detection".
-](https://github.com/ArtanisCV/StructuredForests).
-It works with `Python 3`
-and can be installed with
+This is a modification of [Artanis' Python Implementation for Piotr's ICCV Paper "Structured Forests for Fast Edge Detection" ](https://github.com/ArtanisCV/StructuredForests).
+It works with `Python 3` and can be installed with